NateEag/how-i-code/content/commenting-code.rst

 `Programs must be written for people to read`_.

-Readability may be the most valuable trait a program can have, even including correctness.
-Perfectly correct programs are vanishingly rare, and readable programs are far more likely to have their mistakes fixed.
+Readability may be the most valuable trait a program can have, including correctness.
+Perfectly correct programs are vanishingly rare, and readable programs are far more likely to get bugfixes.

 Most programming languages support comments - blocks of text which do not change program behavior.